Inside: Your declutter checklist with 100 things to get rid of right now.

 Deciding to start your decluttering journey will be the best decision you ever make.
 Honestly.
-Being surrounded by mess all of the time has serious effects on your mental health and with the added dust that gathers in amongst it all, it is always a good idea to ditch the stuff!
+Being surrounded by so much stuff all of the time has serious effects on your mental health and with the added dust that gathers in amongst it all, it is always a good idea to ditch the stuff!
+And having a declutter checklist can help you stay focused and get you started on your journey.

 Why should you declutter your home?